-On January 22, 2009, Technology Development and Licensing L.L.C. ("TDL") filed suit against us and EchoStar in the United States District Court for the Northern District of Illinois alleging infringement of United States Patent No. Re.
+On January 22, 2009, Technology Development and Licensing L.L.C. ("TDL") filed suit against DISH Network and EchoStar in the United States District Court for the Northern District of Illinois alleging infringement of United States Patent No. Re.
 35,952, which relates to certain favorite channel features.
 TDL is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.
-In July 2009, the Court granted our motion to stay the case pending two reexamination petitions before the U.S. Patent and Trademark Office.
+In July 2009, the Court granted DISH Network's motion to stay the case pending two reexamination petitions before the U.S. Patent and Trademark Office.